Turkish novelist on trial as top journalist held over tweets

 -

-Turkish novelist on trial as top journalist held over tweetsBy AFPDecember 29, 2016Latest : World
+Turkish novelist on trial as top journalist held over tweetsDecember 30, 2016Print : World

-ISTANBUL: One of Turkey´s most celebrated contemporary novelists appeared in court for the first time Thursday on charges of terror propaganda, as the authorities detained a leading investigative journalist over his tweets.
+ISTANBUL: One of Turkey’s most celebrated contemporary novelists appeared in court for the first time on Thursday on charges of terror propaganda, as the authorities detained a leading investigative journalist over his tweets.

 Meanwhile the authorities on Thursday detained prize-winning journalist Ahmet Sik in a separate case over a succession of tweets and articles for an opposition daily.